Nyerere National Park

 Game Drive

-The Game drives in Nyerere Park are both carried out in the morning hours and afternoon and these take 2 to 3 hours. wild dogs, giraffes, zebras, wildebeest, black rhinos, hippos, buffalos, kudus, hyenas, impalas, and waterbucks among others.
+The Game drives in Nyerere National Park are both carried out in the morning hours and afternoon and these take 2 to 3 hours. wild dogs, giraffes, zebras, wildebeest, black rhinos, hippos, buffalos, kudus, hyenas, impalas, and waterbucks among others.

 Other species commonly seen are lions, wild dogs, buffaloes, bush-bucks, impalas, elands, baboons, zebras, and greater kudus.
 Excursion by Safari is a prepared (4×4) vehicle that will permit you to have good photographic opportunities and the chance to explore different sections of the vast park.